TelloViz/Kingdom-Coinquest/README.md

   3) Shuffle the remaining cards that are the non-kings/non-joker.
      1) This is the <b>forge</b>.
 It is essentially the deck that players will draw from.
      2) Place the forge in the location indicated in the figure above.
+  4) Each player place 20 counters on their King.
+     1) This is to keep track of his Health Points remaining.

 ---